ipfabric/docs/docs/IP_Fabric_API/index.md

 `POST` & `DELETE` request can be used for Intent verification rules at each endpoint.

-At a technology table, click on `...` (3-dot button in the top right corner of the table) and select the `Table description` option that exposes the endpoints (can be used with filters as well):
+At a technology table, click `...` (3-dot button in the top right corner of the table) and select the `Table description` option that exposes the endpoints (can be used with filters as well):

 ![Table description option](table_description_option.png)